uvd540/asteroids-odin/README.md

 ## How does the web build work?

-Start by looking at `build_web.bat/sh` and see how it uses both Odin compiler and the emscripten compiler, `emcc`.
+Start by looking at `build_web.bat/sh` and see how it uses both the Odin compiler and the emscripten compiler (`emcc`).
 Raylib requires `emcc` to (among other things) translate OpenGL to WebGL calls.
-If it wasn't for Raylib, then we wouldn't need emscripten.
 Also see `source/main_web/index_template.html` (used as template for `build/web/index/html`).
 That HTML file contains javascript that calls the entry-point procedures you'll find in `source/main_web/main_web.odin`.
-It's a bit special in the way that it sets our Odin stuff up after all the emscripten stuff is done setting up.
+It's a bit special in the way that it sets our Odin stuff up within a callback that comes from emscripten (`instantiateWasm`).

 ## Questions?